 |Bobbin size||Class 15|

-- All-purpose, zigzag foot: You will use this for all the stitches except the buttonhole stitch or when attaching a zipper.
+- All-purpose, zigzag foot: Use this for all the stitches except the buttonhole stitch or when attaching a zipper.

 - Zipper foot: Use this foot when putting in a zipper.